 Come southwards, back to HWY 28 after your camping stay at Long Lake and check out the wonderful shops, local food, and amenities of Smoky Lake.

-The town of Smoky Lake is a veritable hub of Alberta’s Farm to Table movement, with fine purveyors such as: Serben Organic Farm, Linda’s Market Garden, Old Fashioned Bread Bakery and Betsy’s Burger Shack.
+The town of Smoky Lake is a veritable hub of Alberta’s Farm to Table movement, with fine purveyors such as: Serben Farms Store, Linda’s Market Garden, Old Fashioned Bread Bakery and Betsy’s Burger Shack.

-As you travel down HWY 28, don’t miss out on another GIANT—the World’s Largest Pyrogy, located in Glendon!
+As you travel down HWY 28, don’t miss out on another GIANT—the World’s Largest Pyrogy, located in the Village of Glendon!
 You can tag your Instagram #goeastofedmonton.
-You’re now close to the town of St. Paul, right on HWY 28.
+You’re now close to the Town of St. Paul, right on HWY 28.
 For foodies, this is a can’t miss destination; St. Paul is home to the Twisted Fork Restaurant.
 Nobody is doing unique, locally sourced fresh food like the Twisted Fork!

 You can also stop by for another only-in-eastern-Alberta picture for your Instagram—the UFO Landing Pad!